A look around Vietnamese Villages

 Sinh Village is also famous for its traditional wrestling festival, held on January 10th according to the lunar calendar.
 This vibrant event is one of Vietnam’s most important spring festivals, drawing both local and international visitors.

-15. Mui Ne Fishing Village
+15. Fishing Villages around Mui Ne

-Mui Ne Fishing Village, in Phan Thiet city, southern Vietnam along the coast, this is a picturesque coastal village with a distinct sea vibe.
+Located within Phan Thiet city, southern Vietnam along the coast, this is a picturesque coastal village with a distinct sea vibe.
 The village exudes the pristine charm of a traditional fishing community, with stretches of fine white sand and calm blue waters that instantly evoke peace and tranquility.

 From above, the coastline stretches out with hundreds of boats anchored, interwoven with basket boats in the green sea.
 Every morning, the village comes alive as boats rush to dock, and locals trade fresh fish and shrimp.